QUESTION 1

 The lines connecting the intersections of circles around L and S are part of a directional field: the function is a family of quadratic equations.

 If k is the speed of sound in an elastic medium (like air!), then kt is the distance the sound has traveled from the source after t seconds.
 The radius of any circle around L or S can be written as kt, for some value of t.
 I need slightly more than this.
 I want to triangulate: to compare the timing of signals among three (or more) points.
-For example, among L, S and tin Fig 3.
+For example, among L, S and tm in Fig 3.

 If tm is an object traveling along the line through tn, it moves an equal distance away (toward) both L and S in the same time.